microsoft/pai/contrib/api-stress-test/readme.md

+#### What can this playbooks do

+1: Setup OpenPAI Cluster with branch name and image tag

+2: Setup virtual-kubelet, and join them into OpenPAI Cluster.

+3: Setup Locust Cluster with distributed mode depending on kubernetes.
+1 master + N worker.

+#### Environment Prepare

+1: Kubernetes Cluster.
+(1 master + N worker)

+2: Several VMs to deploy virtual-kubelet.

 #### Before starting the stress test playbooks to setup environment.

 1. Please create your own branch and modify rest-server's code for vk scheduling.